 Carnival Victory cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9172648, owned by Carnival Cruise Lines.
-Among the unfortunate events at sea are fires, collision, listing, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, machinery malfunctions.
+Among the unfortunate events at sea are fires, collision, listing, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, shore excursion incidents, machinery malfunctions.

 Here you can also track MS Carnival Victory position at sea.using the AIS live ships tracker of VesselFinder.
 The 101,500-ton 2760-passenger Carnival cruise ship Victory was built in 2000 by the Fincantieri shipbuilding company in Italy.